nidi3/firetop/README.md

 # firetop
-The classic top command using flames
+The classic top command using flames.